ibobriakov/ipython-virtual-machine/README.md

 Alternatively, you can install Console2 application (http://www.softpedia.com/get/System/OS-Enhancements/Marko-Bozikovic-Console.shtml), where you can have multiple tabs, change fonts and few other enchancements
 ##### How to change and create directories
-When you succesfully opened terminal, you can perform simple operations with directories. ls - shows all folders in current location
+When you succesfully opened terminal, you can perform simple operations with directories. ls - shows all folders in current location:
     ls
-cd - change location
+cd - change location:
     cd test1 - will move you into "test1" folder
-    cd .. - will move you one level up mkdir - make folder
+    cd .. - will move you one level up mkdir - make folder:
-    mkdir test2 - will make folder "test2" inside current location rmdir - remove folder
+    mkdir test2 - will make folder "test2" inside current location rmdir - remove folder:
     rmdir test2 - will remove folder "test2"

 Quick Start Instructions